 You can find PRNE on Facebook.
 Make sure to like their FB page to receive updates on adoptable dogs

-Manned by a group of volunteers they rescue, rehabilitate and find homes for more than 140 poodles and poodle mixes each year.
+Manned by a group of volunteers they rescue, rehabilitate and find homes for more than 140 poodles and crossbreds each year.

 Unlike many other rescues NCPR rents space in a kennel to house their dogs in addition to volunteer foster homes.

 Service Area: Florida (FL)